Ken Anderson (basketball)

-Ken Anderson (born January 16, 1933) is a retired American college basketball coach who spent 27 seasons at the University of Wisconsin-Eau Claire.
+Ken Anderson (born January 16, 1933) is an American former college basketball coach who spent 27 seasons at the University of Wisconsin-Eau Claire.
 His winning percentage of .806 ranks third in college basketball history, behind only Mark Few and Adolph Rupp, and one spot ahead of John Wooden.

 Coaching career

 High school

 After graduating from UW–Eau Claire in 1955, Anderson began his coaching career at the high school level, with stops in Auburndale, Plymouth, Superior, and Wausau, compiling a 239–75 record with three state tournament appearances over 12 years among the schools.

 Fort Lewis

 Anderson's tenure in Superior was interrupted by the Berlin Crisis of 1961.
 While stationed at Fort Lewis as a U.S. Army Reserve Special Services Officer, he posted a 41–5 record as the coach of the Fort Lewis Rangers, whose roster included Green Bay Packers players Ray Nitschke and Boyd Dowler.